ScottSturdivant/rpi_metar/README.md

 This code assumes you've connected to GPIO 18 (PWM0) and have added `blacklist snd_bcm2835` to the `/etc/modprobe.d/snd-blacklist.conf` file.

+Don't want to DIY it?
+This is the code that powers the [Aviation Weather Maps](https://aviationweathermaps.com) products.
+Enjoy a premade product, or continue reading and happy tinkering!

 # Install

 ```